Our Community Partners

 As a start Yarn will be supporting Surat Aboriginal Corporation with our marketing resources and we will also be creating some gorgeous custom shirts and merchandise for their upcoming Bamba Gii Festival.
 SAC are instrumental in maintaining the health and wellbeing of the Surat community.
 It is for this reason that we proudly support them and their amazing programs.

 Find out more about Surat Aboriginal Corporation here.

 Become a Partner

 We are always looking to collaborate with and support further community programs and initiatives.
-If your non-for-profit, school, sports team or community group has an upcoming event or project or program in need of support, fill out the contact form below and our friendly team will be in touch!
+If your non-for-profit, school, sports team or community group has an upcoming event or project or program in need of support, send us an email at firstname.lastname@example.org and our friendly team will be in touch!